jonathanmalloy120/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-unified-data-model/index.md

 - `filter_bots(table_alias)`[source](https://github.com/snowplow/dbt-snowplow-unified/blob/main/macros/filter_bots.sql): used to define the filter to remove bot events from events processed by the package.
 Of the form `and <condition>`.
 Used throughout the package to filter out bots from all models.
 - `channel_group_query()`[source](https://github.com/snowplow/dbt-snowplow-unified/blob/main/macros/channel_group_query.sql): defines the channel a user arrived at using various fields, populates the `default_channel_group` field.
 Must be a valid sql `select` object e.g. a complete `case when` statement.
 Used in `sessions_this_run` table.
 - `engaged_session()`[source](https://github.com/snowplow/dbt-snowplow-unified/blob/main/macros/engaged_session.sql): defines if a session was engaged or not, populates the `is_engaged` field.
 Must return `true` or `false` and be a valid sql `select` object e.g. a complete `case when` statement.
 Used in `sessions_this_run` table.
 - `content_group_query()`[source](https://github.com/snowplow/dbt-snowplow-unified/blob/main/macros/channel_group_query.sql): defines the content groups by classifying the page urls for page views.
 Must be a valid sql `select` object e.g. a complete `case when` statement.
-Used in `page_views_this_run` table.
+Used in `views_this_run` table.

 ## Engaged vs. Absolute Time
-At a page view- and session-level we provide two measures of time; **absolute**, how long a user had the page open, and **engaged**, how much of that time the user was on the page.
+At a view- and session-level we provide two measures of time; **absolute**, how long a user had the page open, and **engaged**, how much of that time the user was on the page.
 Engaged time is often a large predictor of a customer conversion, such as a purchase or a sign-up, whatever that may be in your domain.

 Calculating absolute time is simple, it's the difference between the `derived_tstamp` of the first and last (page view or page ping) events within that page view/session.